browserengineering/book/book/embeds.md

 The simplest way two frames can interact is that they can get access to each other's state via the `parent` attribute on the `Window` object.
-If the two frames have the same origin, that lets one frame calls methods, access variables, and modify browser state for the other frame.
+If the two frames have the same origin, that lets one frame call methods, access variables, and modify browser state for the other frame.
 Because we've had these same-origin frames share a `JSContext`, this isn't too hard to implement.
 Basically, we'll need a way to go from a window ID to its parent frame's window ID: